Wardrop-Bryson/Wardrop-Bryson/README.md

 - 👋 Hi, I’m @Wardrop-Bryson
-- 👀 I’m interested in SNOW
+- 👀 I’m interested in gaming, crypto, and tech.
-- 🌱 I’m currently learning JAPANESE AND COMPUTER SCHIENCE
+- 🌱 I’m currently learning Computer Engineering.
-- 💞️ I’m looking to collaborate on COURSES, SNOW...
+- 💞️ I’m looking to collaborate on Language Learning and high use cases.
 - 📫 How to reach me b.m.wardrop@gmail.com, (435) 654-8392

 <!---